breademan/silih/README.md

 ## Option values
 The camera registers are best described in [the readme for Photo!](https://github.com/untoxa/gb-photo?tab=readme-ov-file#effect-of-the-main-adressable-parameters), in [AntonioND's Game Boy Camera Technical Information](https://github.com/AntonioND/gbcam-rev-engineer/blob/master/doc/gb_camera_doc_v1_1_1.pdf) document, and in the sensor datasheet.
-- __N:__ Exclusively set vertical edge enhancement mode. ?
-- __VH__: Select vertical/horizontal edge operation mode. ?
+- __M__: Selects the edge enhancement mode (0: None, 1: Horizontal, 2: Vertical, or 3: 2D) using camera registers N and VH.
 - __C__: Exposure Time (in steps of 16μS).
 Determines how long the sensor collects light before being read out.
-Exposure time is usually determined by
 - __O__: Output reference voltage.
 This is essentially the same as V, but changes the output voltage bias by smaller steps.
 In practice, increasing this value leads to all pixels looking 'brighter' to the MAC-GBD chip.
 - __G__: Gain.
 Higher values need less light but produce a noiser image.
 Lower values need more light but produce a cleaner image.
 - __E__: Edge Enhancement ratio.
 The higher it is, the more filtering will be done to make edges stand out in the image.